What Is the Rule of 55?

 The ability to take money out early can be a great safety net for those who find that they must retire before age 59 1/2.
 But if it's possible to hold off and find another job, a part-time job, or to work as a consultant, it might make more sense to let the money continue to grow tax-deferred well into your sixties if possible.

 Consider the timing of all portfolio withdrawal decisions carefully.
+Strategically taking taxable retirement plan distributions during a low income tax year can be a smart way to reduce taxes on retirement plan distributions.
+On the other hand, taking money out of your plan during a higher income tax year could create unnecessary tax headaches.
 Work with a tax advisor, a financial planner, or your retirement plan administrator to create a sustainable withdrawal strategy.